skills/write-javascript-actions/README.md

 </details>

-### Activity 1: Creating the JavaScript files for your new action.
+### :keyboard: Activity 1: Creating the JavaScript files for your new action.

 1. Create and add the following contents to the `.github/actions/joke-action/joke.js` file: